 This option is limited to vendors participating with lessors who voluntarily elect to take advantage of its provisions in the context of a purchase transaction for purposes of a lease.
 The state requires four specific preconditions that a lessor must comply with to avail itself of this option.
 Failure of a lessor to adhere to these conditions can void collections rendered by a vendor on behalf of the lessor.

-- The vendor must be registered with the State Board of Equalization to collect and remit the recycling fee.
+- The vendor must be registered to collect and remit the recycling fee.

 - The vendor must have a California seller's permit to collect sales and use tax.

-- The lessor must pay the fee and the invoice between the lessor and the vendor must separately state the fee.
+- The lessor must pay the fee by referencing the invoice between the lessor and the vendor, which separately states the fee.

 - The lessor must notify the lessee in writing that the fee has been paid on their behalf.